zacharylazzara/COVID-19_Hotspot-Map/README.md

 **iOS Services and Functionality:**
 -	CoreData
--	Widget
+-	Watch OS
 -	Location Services
 -	Views
 -	NavigationView
 -	MapView
 -	API Access
+- List
+- Z Stack / V Stack / H Stack
+- Gesture

 **Entities:**
 -	Locality
 -	Province
 -	ProvincialSummary
--	Checkpoint

 **ViewModels:**
 -	CovidViewModel

 **Views:**
 -	MapView
+-	ProvincialSummaryView
+-	ProvincesView
+- ProvinceCitiesView
+- SearchBar
--	HistoryView
+- ContentView
--	RankView
+- ContentView (Watch OS)
+- Complication display (Watch OS)

 **Use-Cases**<br/>
-View Ranking:
+View Cities:
-1. The user can view a sorted list of which localities rank highest for COVID-19 cases, grouped by province
+1. The user can view a sorted list of cities within the province, and navigate to the map location on tap

 View Heatmap:
 1. The first view the user is presented with is the heatmap; this view shows the user’s current location on a heatmap of COVID-19 cases by locality